openjdk/jfx/doc-files/controls/RichTextArea/RichTextArea_DataFormat_Incubator.md

 into the JavaFX core.

-## Example
+## Description

-In short, the format is plain text which contains a sequence of segments representing:
+The document is persisted as a UTF-8 encoded plain text file which contains a sequence of segments.

-- format version
-- document properties
-- character attributes
-- paragraph attributes
-- text
-- newlines
+The first segment is the version, the second is the document properties segment, followed by one or more segments representing the paragraphs.

+Each paragraph is represented by character attribute segment(s), one segment per attribute, the paragraph text segments, paragraph attribute segment(s), also one segment per attribute, terminatedby a single `LF` character.

+### Example

 As an example, the following rich text